 - Washington Area Women's Foundation

-This past summer, Impact Interns worked the following nonprofit organizations:
+Since it's inception, Impact Interns have worked with the following nonprofit organizations:

 - Giving Square

 - Heart of America

 - Maryland League of Conservation Voters Education Fund